fredayff/Freda-Xu/index.md

 ## About me
 Hello there!
 My name is Yifan Xu.
 I am an undergraduate student majoring in statistics at the University of Toronto.
-I like films, photography, music, and baking.
+I like films, music, and baking.
 I am a big fan of any dessert, especially the chocolate flavor.
 I hope to develop in data analysis and new media art in the future.